Browse the Repo

 Each developer uses their own SSH keys to connect to servers (instead of a single, shared Key Pair).

-Quickly use IAM or Houston to rotate old keys and upload a new one
+Quickly use IAM to rotate old keys and upload a new one

 Revoke SSH access to servers from the centralized IdP